zackw/infinitestimal/README.md

 For now, see [`README-greatest.md`][rg].
 All `GREATEST_` and `greatest_` prefixes have been changed to `ITEST_` and `itest_`
-respectively, but otherwise the API is the same, so far.
+respectively, but otherwise the API is nearly the same.

 A proper manual will be written Real Soon Now.